ray-project/ray/doc/source/tune.rst

 Tune is a scalable framework for hyperparameter search with a focus on deep learning and deep reinforcement learning.
 You can find the code for Tune `here on GitHub <https://github.com/ray-project/ray/tree/master/python/ray/tune>`__.

+Take a look at `the User Guide <tune-usage.html>`__ for a comprehensive overview on how to use Tune's features.

 Features
 --------